Cameron-Ord/sgsa/readme.md

 ## Notes
 - This synth is a learning project designed to mimic GBA-era game audio, not modern high-fidelity synthesizers.
 - The 13,379 Hz sample rate is intentional to capture the lo-fi character of the GBA hardware.
-- PolyBLEP is used to avoid aliasing in saw and square waves even at low sample rates.

 ## License
 - MIT License – feel free to use or modify.

 ## Todo
 - Make things more customizable - use less constants for some stuff.
-- Add triangle and noise channels to better emulate GBA channels 2–4.
 - Add filter effects; like reverb, maybe.
 - Since it uses SDL, possibly add an optional visualizer